AllentDan/LibtorchSegmentation/README.md

 Configure the environment for libtorch development.
 [Visual studio](https://allentdan.github.io/2020/03/05/windows-libtorch-configuration/) and [Qt Creator](https://allentdan.github.io/2021/01/21/QT%20Creator%20+%20Opencv4.x%20+%20Libtorch1.7%E9%85%8D%E7%BD%AE/#more) are verified for libtorch1.7x release.
 Only Visual Studio  configuration blogs provided english version by now, Qt english version ASAP.

 **Linux && MacOS:**
+NOT fully supported!!!
+Refer to the issue [here](https://github.com/AllentDan/SegmentationCpp/issues/5).

-Follow the official pytorch c++ tutorials [here](https://pytorch.org/tutorials/advanced/cpp_export.html).
-It can be no more difficult than windows.
+Then follow the official pytorch c++ tutorials [here](https://pytorch.org/tutorials/advanced/cpp_export.html).
+And then add opencv dependency....
+Seems not easy, I will update later.

 ### 🤝 Thanks <a name="thanks"></a>
 This project is under developing.
 By now, these projects helps a lot.